 Have someone enter your home through a window or an open door without notifying your dog that they are coming.
 Staging a break-in helps with your training in many ways.
 It will help show your dog that this is the appropriate time to guard.
 It also will eliminate the panic from the situation if it were to occur.
 Your dog will have confidence and know exactly how to handle the situation if they ever had to act in future scenarios.

 Training for Attack

 If you want a dog that will attack, it is highly recommended that you hire a reputable trainer to train your dog.
-You do not want your dog to be trained to be dangerous unless they know when the appropriate situations to use force.
+You do not want your dog to be trained to be dangerous unless they know the appropriate situations to use force.
 You will also want them to know how to correctly use their bite.
 German Shepherds already have a bad stigma about them in society.
 You do not want to increase the chance of an accidental dog bite injury to someone who is not a threat to you, your family, or your home.

 Want To Train Your Dog With Peace Of Mind?

 If you haven’t trained your dog properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.